Medically reviewed on February 20, 2018

 - Not seeing anorexia as an illness but rather a lifestyle choice

-People with eating disorders can recover.
+People with anorexia can recover.
 However, they're at increased risk of relapse during periods of high stress or during triggering situations.
 Ongoing therapy or periodic appointments during times of stress may help you stay healthy.

 Lifestyle and home remedies

-When you have anorexia nervosa, it can be difficult to take care of yourself properly.
+When you have anorexia, it can be difficult to take care of yourself properly.
 In addition to professional treatment, follow these steps:

 - Stick to your treatment plan.
 Don't skip therapy sessions and try not to stray from meal plans, even if they make you uncomfortable.

 - Talk to your doctor about appropriate vitamin and mineral supplements.
-If you're not eating well, chances are your body isn't getting all of the nutrients it needs.
+If you're not eating well, chances are your body isn't getting all of the nutrients it needs, such as Vitamin D or iron.
+However, getting most of your vitamins and minerals from food is typically recommended.

 - Don't isolate yourself from caring family members and friends who want to see you get healthy.
 Understand that they have your best interests at heart.